Cast iron cauldron: How to manage the fire?

 Note: for bread it's different, you need to achieve a high temperature, like in an oven.

-✅ What you need:
+✅ What you should do:

 Result: slow cooking, which develops all the flavors.